DoguparthiAakash/Mithl-OS/README.md

 **Mithl OS** is open-source software licensed under the **MIT License**.

 > **A Note from the Creator:**
 > *This OS was born out of pure curiosity.
 It is a non-profit, community-driven project.
-If you are willing to use the code, contribute to the kernel, or help us grow into a Linux-alternative community, you are heartily welcomed.
+If you are willing to use the code, contribute to the kernel, or help us grow into like a Linux Or Other Platforms, you are heartily welcomed.
 Let's build something amazing together.*
 >
 > *Crafted with ❤️ and caffeine by Aakash and the Open Source Community.*